 - A reputation as the Foodiest City in the South thanks to Southern Living, Bon Appetit, and the New York Post

 The American Underground launched in 2010 on the historic American Tobacco Campus.
 Today, it supports 275+ startups across four locations and has been dubbed the “Startup Capital of the South” by CNBC.
 Inspired by Durham, North Carolina’s century-old entrepreneurial legacy, American Underground is building the counter-story to Silicon Valley– a diverse startup scene rich in innovative ideas and deep city engagement.
 As one of twelve Google for Startups tech hubs in North America, AU offers its startups a global network of thinkers and resources.

 Interested in learning more about Durham County?
-Click to connect with their economic development team.
+Get in touch with their economic development team.